In this quick guide, I’ll explain how to plan a three-day trip to Beijing, including a day trip to the most scenic spot of the Great Wall.

 - Try to book the ticket as soon as it becomes available.

-- This is the official website for the tickets, and here is the link to the Wechat Mini app: 小程序://故宫博物院/I4FEe4eAFCafdja.
+- This is the official website for the tickets, and here is the link to the WeChat Mini app: 小程序://故宫博物院/I4FEe4eAFCafdja.
 Just copy and paste it on WeChat, and it should open automatically.
 This ticket also grants you access to Tiananmen Square.

-- If you can’t book the ticket, don’t despair: you can head to the East Gate of the Forbidden City and find a ticket boot that sells tickets to foreigners.
+- If you can’t book the ticket, don’t despair: you can head to the East Gate of the Forbidden City and find a ticket booth that sells tickets to foreigners.
 The gate is called Donghuamen 东华门.
 You can also take the subway line 8 to Jinyu Hutong Exit C 金鱼胡同地铁站-C西南口.

 - Always bring your passport with you because it will be checked multiple times.

-If you only want to visit Tian’anmen Square (which is free), you still need to make a reservation one day in advance).
+If you only want to visit Tian’anmen Square (which is free), you still need to make a reservation one day in advance.
 You can make a reservation through the official website or just paste 小程序://天安门广场预约参观/GZaBrCfoOzvhxTq in WeChat, and it will show you the mini program link.

 You can then spend the rest of the day exploring some of Beijing’s last Hutongs.
 Unfortunately, most of them have been destroyed in recent years to make way for new buildings.

-The Hutongs are ancient narrow alleyways that offer a glimpse into the city’s traditional way of life.
-Dating back to the Yuan Dynasty (1271-1368), these winding streets are lined with siheyuan—traditional courtyard homes.
+The Hutongs are ancient, narrow alleyways that offer a glimpse into the city’s traditional way of life.
+Dating back to the Yuan Dynasty (1271-1368), these winding streets are lined with siheyuan, traditional courtyard homes.
 Hutongs like Nanluoguxiang, Qianmen, and Wudaoying are quite popular.
 Wandering through the hutongs is a journey into Beijing’s past, where old-world charm meets the energy of modern urban life.

 Day Two: The Great Wall

 The Great Wall of China is one of the most iconic landmarks in the world, stretching over 21,000 Km across northern China.
-Built over centuries, starting as early as the 7th century BC, it was primarily constructed to protect Chinese empires from invasions.
+Built over centuries, starting as early as the 7th century BC, it was primarily constructed to protect the Chinese empire from invasions.
 The Wall features watchtowers, battlements, and winding paths that follow the landscape’s natural contours.
 The wall’s most popular and touristic parts are located near Beijing and the Badaling and Mutianyu sections.
 They are often overcrowded because they are easy to reach.

 If you want something less popular but more beautiful, I recommend heading to the Jinshanling 金山岭 section.
 This area is located in Hebei Province, and it takes about 3 hours to get there from Beijing.
 If you want public transportation, you can take the Jinshanling Tourist Bus Line to the scenic area from the Dongzhimen Bus Station.
 The bus departs at 7:40 and returns at 16:00.